humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 ### But first: The Naive Way to manage agent context

 Most of us start by using a coding agent like a chatbot.
-You talk (or shout) back and forth with it, vibing your way through a problem until you either run out of context, give up, or the agent starts apologizing.
+You talk (or [drunkenly shout](https://ghuntley.com/six-month-recap/#:~:text=Last%20week%2C%20over%20Zoom%20margaritas%2C%20a%20friend%20and%20I%20reminisced%20about%20COBOL.)) back and forth with it, vibing your way through a problem until you either run out of context, give up, or the agent starts apologizing.

 <img width="1328" height="741" alt="Screenshot 2025-08-29 at 11 08 34 AM" src="https://github.com/user-attachments/assets/51a46854-c542-4515-afbb-a2fe26970809" />